 Conducting ‘on the ground’ research will therefore continue to play a very important and relevant role.
 Ignoring this could have huge implications for any organization, as Target found to their detriment, with losses of around $1 billion in the first year of their launch and swift exit from Canada.

-Mary Logan is President at Research & Incite, a Toronto based strategic research consultancy.
+Mary Logan is the President at Research & Incite, a Toronto based strategic research consultancy.